What Can I Substitute for Butter?

 Dear Home Ec 101:

-I started to bake some cookies and realized I’m completely out of butter and margarine.
+I started to bake some cookies and realized I was completely out of butter and margarine.
 Is there anything else I can use?

 I can’t believe I’m out of butter!